Warning

-Creates a TimescaleDB hypertable distributed across a multinode environment.
-Use this function in place of create_hypertable when creating distributed hypertables.
+Create a TimescaleDB hypertable distributed across a multinode environment.

+create_distributed_hypertable() replaces create_hypertable() (old interface).
 Distributed tables use the old API.
-The new generalized API introduced in 2.13 is described in create_hypertablecreate-hypertable-new.
+The new generalized create_hypertable API was introduced in TimescaleDB v2.13.

 NameTypeDescription

-time_column_nameTEXTName of the column containing time values as well as the primary column to partition by.
+time_column_nameTEXTName of the column that contains time values, as well as the primary column to partition by.

 NameTypeDescription